Kafū, aged forty-one.

 In the afternoon, I went to Mitsubishi Bank.

-In the evening, there was a Genbunsha theater viewing and critique meeting at Nihonbashi Wakamatsuya.
+At night, there was a Genbunsha theater critique meeting at Nihonbashi Wakamatsuya.

 July 12th.

-I was commissioned by the National Literary Arts Association to write a script.
+I was requested by the Kokumin Bungeikai to write a script.

-At night in Ginza’s Tsukushi Market, I met the proprietor of Kagetsuro and had a light drink at Plantain Tei.
+In the evening at Ginza Tōzai Market, I met the proprietor of Kagetsurō and had a light drink at Purantan-tei.

 July 13th.

-The wind was fierce and cold as late autumn.
+The wind blew fiercely, cold as late autumn.

-Though the weather had been unseasonable,this year I had fortunately experienced no stomachaches.
+Though the weather had been unseasonable, this year I had fortunately suffered no stomachaches.

-I went to Ginza Fūgetsudō and took my evening meal.
+I went to Ginza Fūgetsudō and had dinner.

 July 19th.